gersteinj-middlesex/circuitpython-resources/documentation/docs/exercises/005-addressable-rgb.md

 - Connect your board to the computer and open the `main.py` file.
 Please make sure you're opening the one on your board, not a copy saved on your computer!
 See [getting started](../getting-started.md) for help with this step.
 - We'll be running code from a python file today
 - To make sure you're working with the correct file, add a print function to your code (for instance, `print("It's time to play with LEDs")`) and make sure it runs
+- After you've done that, please copy and paste the sample code below to your `main.py` file

 ## Concepts & Vocabulary
 - tuple